mlswg/mls-protocol/draft-ietf-mls-protocol.md

 EncryptedExtensions messages.
 In MLS, extensions appear in the following
 places:

-* In ClientInitKeys, to describe client capabilities and aspects of their participation in the group (once in the ratchet tree)
+* In KeyPackages, to describe client capabilities and aspects of their participation in the group (once in the ratchet tree)
 * In the Welcome message, to tell new members of a group what parameters are being used by the group
 * In the GroupContext object, to ensure that all members of the group have the same view of the parameters in use

-In other words, clients advertise their capabilities in ClientInitKey extensions, the creator of the group expresses its choices for the group in Welcome extensions, and the GroupContext confirms that all members of the group have the same view of the group's extensions.
+In other words, clients advertise their capabilities in KeyPackage extensions, the creator of the group expresses its choices for the group in Welcome extensions, and the GroupContext confirms that all members of the group have the same view of the group's extensions.